Skip to main content

 width: number

-profileType: PROFILE // with this, profileType can only be 'profile-type-o' or 'profile-type-i'
+profileType: PROFILE_TYPE // with this, profileType can only be 'profile-type-o' or 'profile-type-i'

 webThickness: number